-Function and constant aliases, supported since PHP 5.6, are analyzed in PHP Tools as well.
+Function and constant aliases, supported since PHP 5.6, are analyzed by PHP Tools as well.
 The following file demonstrates the highlighting of use declaration for functions and constants.

-Group uses are supported since PHP 7.0 and PHP Tools support them along with all the other PHP 7.0 features.
+Group uses are supported since PHP 7.0 and PHP Tools supports them along with all the other PHP 7.0 features.

 All the uses in a group are tracked separately and those that are not necessary are highlighted.

-The entire group is reported, only when all its uses are not necessary.
+The entire group is reported, but only when all its uses are not necessary.